netdata/netdata/README.md

 -   **Zero disk I/O** - while it runs, it does not load or save anything (except `error` and `access` logs).
 -   **Zero configuration** - auto-detects everything, it can collect up to 10000 metrics per server out of the box.
 -   **Zero maintenance** - You just run it, it does the rest.
--   **Zero dependencies** - it is even its own web server, for its static web files and its web API (though its plugins may require additional libraries, depending on the applications monitored).
+-   **Zero dependencies** - Netdata runs a custom web server for its static web files and its web API (though its plugins may require additional libraries, depending on the applications monitored).
 -   **Scales to infinity** - you can install it on all your servers, containers, VMs and IoTs.
 Metrics are not centralized by default, so there is no limit.
 -   **Several operating modes** - Autonomous host monitoring (the default), headless data collector, forwarding proxy, store and forward proxy, central multi-host monitoring, in all possible configurations.
-Each node may have different metrics retention policy and run with or without health monitoring.
+Each node may have different metrics retention policies and run with or without health monitoring.

 ### Health Monitoring & Alarms